Marconiadsf/gcp-series/DemoApp-02/README.md

 Congratulations!
 You have successfully deployed the DemoApp-02 application to Google Cloud Run.

 #### 3.3 Cleaning Up
-Before jumping into the next DemoApp you may want to to delete all the resources created in this DemoApp-02:
+Before jumping into the next DemoApp you may want to delete all the resources created in this DemoApp-02:

 ```bash
 ./deploy_to_cloud.sh clean